AnonymerNiklasistanonym/UpdateOnePlusOneLineageOs/README.md

 | --- | --- |
 | ![](res/twrp_home.png)| ![](res/twrp_backup.png)|

-## 3. Removing the old operating system
+## 3. Remove the old operating system

 The following steps will remove the old operating system so be careful and sure that you have a backup of your current working operating system!